onedata/onedata-documentation/docs/user-guide/providers.md

 # Providers

-A provider is an entity that contributes storage resources to the Onedata ecosystem by deploying the Oneprovider service.
-Providers can be institutions, data centers, or even individual users who install Oneprovider, connect local storage backends, and register the instance with a specific Onezone service.
+A provider is an entity that contributes storage resources to a Onedata ecosystem.
+Institutions, companies, data centers, data repositories, or even individual users can become a Onedata provider by performing below steps:

+* installing the [Oneprovider][] software on their servers,
+* registering it with a chosen [Onezone][] service (the coordinator component of a Onedata ecosystem),
+* connecting their [storage backends][],
+* [supporting][granting space support] Onedata spaces by assigning resources on the storage backends to back the spaces up with storage quota.

 ![screen-15-providers][]

 Oneprovider acts as a key component in the system by:

-* [Supporting][Space support] virtual [spaces][], by committing storage resources to host their data.
+* [Supporting][granting space support] virtual [spaces][], by committing storage resources to host their data.

 * Managing physical data stored on local [storage backends][] (e.g., POSIX, NFS, S3, Ceph).